 - Will they say “holy wow, that helped!” when they get it?
 Or will they download it and forget it?

-These three questions don’t work as well for a traditional ecommerce product-based business.
+These three questions don’t work as well for an ecommerce, product-based business.
 In those scenarios, an incentive to drive the first purchase is better – like free shipping, or a discount.

 The incentive that you create is the foundation for the transactional relationship you’ll have with your email subscribers.
 You want to wow them – make them glad that they gave you their email address.
-I love getting the messages from my readers that one of my opt-ins (like my free productive marketing eCourse or resource library) has changed how they’re doing their marketing.
+I love hearing that the 1-Page Marketing Plan or a tool in the Resource Library has changed how someone approaches their marketing.

 Setting Up Your Incentive